heasdir/ganiom-galaxy/README.md

 ## Changelogs

+V0.053 - Added the new Severosinsi and Macavtre Gainen ships, and a new outfitter(Gainen Outfitter).

 V0.052 - Bugfix

-V0.051 - Added missions, that don't even work for some reasom
+V0.051 - Added missions, that don't even work for some reason